Professional Dusting and Cleaning Tips

 Dust Lower Surfaces Thoroughly

-- Wipe baseboards, stair rails, picture frames, and furniture surfaces.
+- Wipe baseboards, stair rails, picture frames, and furniture surfaces

 Clean as You Go

-- Wipe down light switches, remote controls, phones, and tabletops.
+- Wipe down light switches, remote controls, phones, and tabletops

 Shine Glass and Mirrors

-- Use a streak-free glass cleaner and a clean microfiber or terry cloth (not paper towels, they tend to leave lint behind).
+- Use a streak-free glass cleaner and a clean microfiber or terry cloth

-- Polish mirrors, glass tabletops, and windows for a sparkling finish.
+- Polish mirrors, glass tabletops, and windows for a sparkling finish

 Polish Wood Furniture

-- Use a soft, lint-free cloth and buff in the direction of the wood grain.
+- Buff in the direction of the wood grain

 Detail the Corners and Edges

-Grab your vacuum’s crevice tool and clean along:
+Next, grab your vacuum’s crevice tool and clean along:

 - Baseboards